Guide to String Best Practices in Java

 CONSTANT.equals(string): true

-Java 1.7 introduces the switch statement for Strings.
-If there is the scenario to compare multiple strings then use switch over multiple if-else-if statements.
-Here is a comparison of the performance of these two approaches.
+Java 1.7 introduced the switch statement for Strings.
+If you need to compare multiple strings, use switch over multiple if-else-if statements.

 public class Test {